phalcon/blog/_posts/2017-03-02-building-the-new-phalcon-website-bootstrap-part-2.md

 ### Conclusion

-We have looked at the boostrap of the application and each service setup for both the CLI and the main application.
+We have looked at the bootstrap of the application and each service setup for both the CLI and the main application.
 In the next part of these series we will discuss the middleware.

 ### References
 - [Part 1](/post/building-the-new-phalcon-website-implementation-part-1)